mgheorghe/testing/docs/How_to_start_and_run_testcases.md

 we will go through the process/steps in details below -

-1.Create the linux [we used centos8 vm] testbed >>
+1. Create the linux [we used centos8 vm] testbed >>
 -------------------------------------------------------------------

        a.
 Installing all packages https://github.com/dentproject/testing/DentOS_Framework/README.md

        b.
 Copy all testfiles to the linux. copy/forge the directory https://github.com/dentproject/testing/DentOS_Framework to your local Linux

        c. change the testbed settings
         change the testbed.json as per your current testbed at <Linux>/root/testing/Amazon_Framework/DentOsTestbed/configuration/testbed_config/sit

-2.As per the testbed diagram we will connect all required cables among DUTs[DENT devices] and Keysight devices >>
+2. As per the testbed diagram we will connect all required cables among DUTs[DENT devices] and Keysight devices >>
 -----------------------------------------------------------------------------------------------------------------

      https://github.com/dentproject/testing/docs/System_integration_test_bed

 3. install dentOS on the DUTs >>
 ------------------------------------------

      To install dentOS follow the instructions here >> Link.

-4.Run the tests >>
+4. Run the tests >>
 ---------------------------------------------------

- after you finish steps 1,2 & 3 and make sure all boxes are up with proper IP address that you gave on the settings file.
+ after you finish steps 1, 2 & 3 and make sure all boxes are up with proper IP address that you gave on the settings file.

  and also make sure they are pinging each other.